 MIRI LRS Slit Target Acquisition

-Target acquisition is highly recommended for MIRI low-resolution spectroscopy (LRS) observations with the slit for compact sources.
+Target acquisition is, therefore, strongly recommended for MIRI low-resolution spectroscopy (LRS) observations with the slit for compact sources.

 On this page

 LRS slit and slitless modes each have their own custom TA procedure.
-For slit spectroscopy, TA is particularly important to avoid slit losses and wavelength calibration issues that can arise from off-nominal source placement.
-Cases where TA may not be necessary are:
+For slit spectroscopy, TA is important to avoid slit losses and wavelength calibration issues that can arise from off-nominal source placement.

 Self TA vs. offset TA

-Typically the science target is used for TA (i.e., a self-TA).
-However, the procedure can also be carried out with an offset TA target, such as a nearby bright star, which should be within 60" of the science target.
+Typically, the science target is used for TA (i.e., a self-TA).
+However, the procedure can also be carried out with an offset TA target, such as a nearby bright star, which should be within the visit splitting distance of the science target.
+Finding this distance is described in the MIRI Cross-Mode Recommended Strategies TA section.
 Use of an offset TA target may be advisable in the following cases:

 • the science target is spatially resolved, giving a higher uncertainty on the centroid location;